Stanley Gordon Sturges: Banepa practice

 Two years after graduating from medical school, Sturges arrived in Nepal with his two children and wife, Raylene Sturges in 1957.
 The Seventh Day Adventist Church supported their mission, and Sturges later wrote in his autobiography that his “motivation to enter mission service centered chiefly in the desire to witness in a practical way to the love of Christ for all.”

-Sturges originally planned to open a practice in Kathmandu, but didn’t want to threaten the United Medical Mission already serving there, so he looked 16 miles east to Banepa.
+Sturges originally planned to open a practice in Kathmandu, but didn't want to threaten the United Medical Mission already serving there, so he looked 16 miles east to Banepa.
 Back then, Banepa was a district center of nearly a 1/4 million people without regular service of a doctor.
 It was the hub of three trade routes converging on the Valley of Seven Cities, also known as the Kathmandu Valley.
 When he passed through the city, headsman and 10,000 of local tribesman staged a demonstration for Sturges to choose the city for his practice.

 The first clinic was opened in a run-down second-floor rented room.
 Problems plagued the practice, such as the shortage of medicine supply and reluctance of people to come in.
 Sturges hired more staff and eventually started treating up to 100 patients daily.
-His wife often helped out and filled in for Sturges when he wasn’t around.
+His wife often helped out and filled in for Sturges when he wasn't around.

 Scheer Memorial Hospital

 Through the alumni network at Loma Linda University, Sturges contacted Clifford C. Scheer, a construction consultant in New Jersey who was thinking about constructing a memorial for his recently deceased parents.
 Scheer donated $25,000 for the creation of the Carolyn and Charles J. Scheer Memorial Hospital of Seventh-Day Adventists.

 Sturges and community members built the hospital themselves over one and a half years.
 It was officially opened and dedicated in a ceremony on May 18, 1959, which was attended by former Prime Minister BP Koirala, the Minister of Health, and 3,000 townsmen.

 The hospital, originally a 20-bed facility serving 100 patients daily, has now evolved into a three-story, 150-bed facility.
-It has also since established the Scheer Memorial Adventists Hospital Medical Institute, College of Nursing where students can earn a B. Sc.
+It has also since established the Scheer Memorial Adventists Hospital Medical Institute, College of Nursing where students can earn a B.Sc.
 Nursing degree and get clinical practice.

 Because of the abundance of patients, Sturges also opened mobile clinics in Panauti and Dapcha Chhaatrebangh on different days of the week.

 Problems encountered

 Sturges treated a range of diseases, including cholera, tuberculosis, elephantiasis, malaria, typhoid, and smallpox.
-In addition to the lack of electricity and modern tools, Sturges faced wide-spread taboos in the village. such as how male physicians couldn’t examine women.
+In addition to the lack of electricity and modern tools, Sturges faced widespread taboos in the village. such as how male physicians couldn't examine women.

 A local pressed charges against Sturges and the hospital, insinuating that the hospital blocked a nearby holy water source, destroyed a path connecting Banepa to Chandeswori, overcharged for services, preached the Christian religion openly, and that Sturges was guilty of malpractice.
 The village people, however, rebuked his charges and laughed him out of court.